junhaiqi/FP-Zernike/README.md

         Extraction code: 208z

 ### 4. Measure the similarity between the two structures
-    When the descriptors of the structure are calculated by PGAR-Zernike, the user can initially measure the similarity based on the Euclidian distance between the descriptors.
+    When the descriptors of the structure are calculated by FP-Zernike, the user can initially measure the similarity based on the Euclidian distance between the descriptors.
 Specifically, given the descriptors of two structures, A[Path: example/4mr5A.pkl] and B[Path: example/4mr6A.pkl], the user can perform the following command to obtain the Euclidean distance between them. python mainZernikeDist.py example/4mr5A.pkl example/4mr6A.pkl
 ### 5. Measure the similarity based on ReOmokage
     Here, we improve the Omokage and propose 'ReOmokage' to measure the similarity between structures.
 Given structures A[Path: example/4mu3A.pdb] and B[Path: example/4mu1A.pdb], the user can enter the following command to calculate the similarity between the structures: